Terminator: Dark Fate: Casting

 By April 2017, Schwarzenegger had joined the project to reprise his role.
-That September, it was announced Hamilton would reprise her role as Sarah Connor, who she previously portrayed in the first two films.
+That September, it was announced Hamilton would reprise her role as Sarah Connor, whom she previously portrayed in the first two films.
 Hamilton had also briefly reprised the role for the 1996 theme park attraction T2-3D: Battle Across Time, and provided her voice in an uncredited role for Terminator Salvation.
 Because previous Terminator films did not do well with audiences, Miller felt it was necessary to have Hamilton reprise the role.
 Cameron, Ellison and Miller only wanted to bring back the Sarah Connor character if Hamilton would reprise the role.
 The film's storyline was devised first so the trio would have an idea to pitch to Hamilton.
 Cameron said that he sent Hamilton a "long rambling email with a lot of reasons why she should do it and a lot of reasons why she shouldn't".
 Cameron's main reason why Hamilton should return was that people liked her in the role.
 There was never a version of the film that excluded Hamilton and Miller said there was no backup plan in the event that she declined the role.

 After approximately six weeks, Hamilton chose to sign on to the film, which did not yet have a completed script for her to read; that was still being refined.
 Initially, Hamilton was unsure if she wanted to reprise the role.
 She had been semi-retired from acting, and said, "I didn't want it to look like a shameless money grab.
 I am living this quiet, lovely life that doesn't involve being a celebrity, and you really have to think, do I really want to trade that in again for another 15 minutes?"
 Because so much time had passed since her last appearance as Sarah Connor, Hamilton had assumed that she would never reprise the role and she was surprised by the offer to do so.
 Of her decision to return Hamilton said, "I was very pleased that all of the years had passed, because I could fill the years up with so much backstory and inner life that could power the character."

 Hamilton spent more than a year working with a fitness trainer to get into physical shape for the role.
 Hamilton said she put 10 times more effort into her physique than she did for Terminator 2.
 This included a regimen of supplements and bioidentical hormones, as well as training with Green Berets.
 She also took weapons training.
 Commenting on Hamilton's role, Cameron said he liked the idea of an action film starring a 62-year-old actress.
 Hamilton chose to dye her hair gray for the film, as she wanted viewers to see her character as an old woman.
 Hamilton disliked the physical training, and she had suggested that her character be portrayed as a fat person so she would not have to train for the film, although the idea was rejected.